 - Resistance of materials: Maximum.

-- Number of pieces: Ten, expressed in one redoblante, two toms, two goliats and four cymbals.
+- Number of pieces: Ten: one redoblante, two toms, two goliaths and four cymbals.

 - Sensitivity: Yes.

 - Weight: approximately 30 kg.

 Alesis is one of the few companies that offer mid-range drums of outstanding quality, and the DM10MKII Pro series is a sample of that.
 It has everything an intermediate drummer needs to express all the musical ability they have developed during their practice time.
 So, if you are looking for quality sound and versatility of features, follow us to learn more about this very special electronic drum set.